HubSpot Review 2026: Features, Pricing, Pros & Cons (Honest Take)

 Pros of HubSpot in 2026

 - Exceptional ease of use — The UI is clean, modern, and intuitive.
-Most teams can get productive within days, not weeks
+Most teams get productive within days, not weeks

 Cons of HubSpot in 2026